 Manga artist Tomoko Ninomiya's love letter to classical music, Nodame Cantabile follows another odd couple during their university years and post-graduation.

 Megumi 'Nodame' Noda and Shinichi Chiaki are aspiring classical musicians.
 Nodame is eccentric and messy, but possesses raw talent and a certain je ne sais quoi.
 The arrogant yet adored Chiaki, on the other hand, is a perfectionist and prodigy, but held back from his dreams of conducting in the music capitals of the world due to his crippling fear of flying.

 While Nodame quickly becomes besotted with Chiaki, however, Chiaki takes longer to appreciate Nodame's... 'unique' qualities.

 Nodame Cantabile has been roundly praised for its effervescent humour, quirky, interesting characters and clean art style that really allows the reader to focus on those central characters.
 It's the emphasis on character, after all, that makes josei such a joy.

-There aren't nearly enough josei titles in the mainstream, but there are many more besides.
-Which josei titles - or profound manga plot lines in general - spoke to you?
+There aren't nearly enough mainstream josei titles, but there are many more besides.
+Which josei titles -- or profound manga plot lines in general -- spoke to you?